0davidog/CI_PP1_FlatByTheCemetery/README.md

 _Author: David O'Gara_

+<em>This is the unaltered original version of this project, created for the Code Institute Full Stack Software Developer course.</em>

 Flat by the Cemetery is an interactive Front-End web application using HTML and CSS to present a portfolio website that showcases the visual work of an artist/illustrator.

 Users of the site will be able to find information on the artist, see examples of their work, and get in touch via a contact form or social media links.
 The target audience of the website are people, like-minded to the author and potential clients or collaborators that may wish to learn more about the work or follow any future developments.